The Fenton History Center

-Listed on the National Register of Historic Places, the Fenton Mansion, located at 67 Washington Street in Jamestown, New York, is a landmark, lending distinction and elegance to the passing scene.
-In its continuing mission as the center for education and preservation of a unique local heritage, it is a valuable cultural institution in the city of Jamestown, New York.
+Listed on the National Register of Historic Places, the Fenton History Center is a valuable cultural institution in the city of Jamestown, New York.

 Historic Hall House

 The Hall House was constructed for William Hall in 1846.
-Hall, who was a businessman and proprietor, focused on the lumber industry before changing his course to focus on textiles.
+Hall, who was a businessman and proprietor in the lumber industry before changing his course to focus on textiles.

 At one point in his career, he partnered with William Broadhead and Joseph Turner to create Hall, Broadhead, & Turner Textile Mills.
 The company later changed ownership to Hall & Company, and later was known as, the Jamestown Worsted Mills.

-In 2013, the stately, four pillared, Greek revival home made its formal debut to the public as the Fenton History Center’s fully functioning research center.
+In 2013, the stately, four-pillared, Greek revival home made its formal debut to the public as the Fenton History Center’s research center.
 This location is the home of the Fenton Genealogy Support Group and the current meeting place of the Fenton History Center’s Vets Finding Vets program.
-This Hall House is handicap accessible and service dog friendly.
+This Hall House is handicap accessible and service dog-friendly.

 Reuben Eaton Fenton (1819-1885)